-In connection with the preparation of the financial statements, management of Hope evaluated subsequent events through May 14, 2018, which is the date the financial statements were available to be issued.
+In connection with the preparation of the financial statements, management of Hope evaluated subsequent events through April 30, 2019, which is the date the financial statements were available to be issued.

-Effects of Recent Accounting Guidance
+Recent Accounting Pronouncements

-In May 2014, the Financial Accounting Standard Board (FASB) issued Accounting Standards Update (ASU) 2014-09, "Revenue from Contracts with Customers (Topic 606)."
+In May 2014, FASB issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)".
 ASU 2014-09 implements a common revenue standard that clarifies the principles for recognizing revenue.
 The core principle of ASU 2014-09 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 To achieve that core principle, an entity should apply the following steps: (i) identify the contract(s) with a customer, (ii) identify the performance obligations in the contract, (iii) determine the transaction price, (iv) allocate the transaction price to the performance obligations in the contract and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
-In August 2015, the FASB issued ASU 2015-14, "Revenue form Contracts with Customers: Deferral of the Effective Date", as a revision to ASU 2014-09, which revised the effective date to fiscal years and interim periods within those years, beginning after December 15, 2018.
-In March 2016, the FASB issued ASU 2016-08, "Revenue from Contracts with Customers: Principal versus Agent Considerations", which clarifies certain aspects of the principalversus-agent guidance, including how an entity should identify the unit of accounting for the principal versus agent evaluation and how it should apply the control principle to certain types of arrangements, such as service transactions.
+In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers: Deferral of the Effective Date", as a revision to ASU 2014-09, which revised the effective date to fiscal years, and interim periods within those years, beginning after December 15, 2017.
+In March 2016, the FASB issued ASU 2016-08, "Revenue from Contracts with Customers: Principal versus Agent Considerations", which clarifies certain aspects of the principal-versus-agent guidance, including how an entity should identify the unit of accounting for the principal versus agent evaluation and how it should apply the control principle to certain types of arrangements, such as service transactions.
 The amendments also reframe the indicators to focus on evidence that an entity is acting as a principal rather than as an agent that are immaterial in the context of a contract.
+ASU 2014-09, ASU 2015-14, and ASU 2016-08 are effective for the Company on January 1, 2019.